nickzoic/nick.zoic.org/art/lilygo-ttgo-t-watch-2020/index.md

 It's programmable, which means we could, in theory, crank the CPU or battery up to too high a voltage and damage something.
+More to the point, if we turn the regulator which powers the ESP32 core off, there's possibly no way to turn it back on!
 We really don't want to screw this one up.

+The power button on the side of the watch is attached to this chip too, that's the "PEK" or Power Enable Key.
-I'm going to take a wild guess that this chip is what is attached to that power button, too, since it has a `PWRON` input.
-A long press shuts the whole watch down, but it might be that this device can pass a short press through to the CPU using its interrupt pin, which is hooked up to GPIO35
+A really long press shuts the whole watch down, shorter presses can send interrupts through to the CPU using its interrupt pin, which is hooked up to GPIO35

 It also contains an accurate ADC for estimating remaining battery.